imagekitio/docs-keep-a-changelog/api-reference/api-introduction/webhooks.md

 Once you have retrived webhook signature from request header & raw request body, you can verify the authenticity of the webhook request in follow the following steps:

-Step 1: Extract each item from the `x-ik-signature` header, by splitting on `,` separator.
+Step 1: Extract each item from the `x-ik-signature`, by splitting on `,` separator.

 ```js
 items = 't=1655795539264,v1=b6bc2aa82491c32f1cbef0eb52b7ffaa51467ea65a03b5d4ccdcfb9e0941c946'.split(',')